 The cool thing about engineering is that you get to work with teams of people to create things that truly help people.
-And as an electrical, computer, or cyber security engineer, you get to be one of the first people to see and develop the new technology people use every day—from new robots that can do surgery and new devices that help doctors care for patients to the next-generation of smartphones your friends will use and electronic systems used in next year’s cars.
+And as an electrical, computer, software, or cyber security engineer, you get to be one of the first people to see and develop the new technology people use every day—from new robots that can do surgery and new devices that help doctors care for patients to the next-generation of smartphones your friends will use and electronic systems used in next year’s cars.

-The career outlook is great for electrical, computer, and cyber security engineers, too.
+The career outlook is great for electrical, computer, software, and cyber security engineers, too.
 Electrical engineering and computer engineering are some of the fastest growing career fields in the United States.
 And they pay well—starting salaries are typically near $74,000 for entry-level engineering jobs for bachelor’s degree graduates.
 With a master’s or PhD degree, you could make $83,000 or more a year at your first full-time job.

 But what exactly is the difference between an electrical and computer engineer?
 Use this chart to learn more.